RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 - **Vercel** (frontend) + **Supabase/Neon** (database) - Hybrid approach
 - **Any other platform** that supports Node.js, Go, PostgreSQL, and static sites

-**What matters:** Your application must be deployed, accessible, and working.
+**What matters:** If you choose to deploy (bonus points!), your application should be accessible and working.
 Choose whatever platform makes you most productive!

 ## Submission

+### Grant Collaborator Access

+When you're ready to submit:

+1. Go to your private repository on GitHub
+2. Navigate to **Settings** → **Collaborators and teams** (or **Manage Access**)
+3. Click **Add people** or **Invite a collaborator**
+4. Add the following GitHub usernames with **Read** access:
+   - `INTERVIEWER_GITHUB_USERNAME_1` (replace with actual username)
+   - `INTERVIEWER_GITHUB_USERNAME_2` (if applicable)
+5. We'll receive an email invitation and can review your code while keeping it private

+### Complete Your Submission Details

 Please complete the provided **INTERVIEWEE_RESULTS.md** file with:

 - Your contact information
+- Link to your private GitHub repository (required)
+- Confirmation that you've granted collaborator access to the interviewer(s)
-- Links to your deployed application and GitHub fork
+- Link to your deployed application (optional, but recommended)
 - Summary of features you implemented
 - Technologies you chose and why
 - Time spent (approximate)
 - Challenges you faced and how you solved them
 - Any trade-offs or decisions you made
 - Future improvements given more time
-- Setup instructions for running locally
+- **Clear, complete setup instructions for running locally** (REQUIRED - we will run your application locally)

+### Notify Your Recruiting Contact

+Send an email to your recruiting contact with:
+- Link to your private repository
+- Confirmation that collaborator access has been granted
+- Any additional context you'd like to share

 ## Evaluation Criteria